openwallet-foundation/credo-ts/docs/getting-started/0-agent.md

 ### 6- Handling State Changes

-After you successfully initialize your Agent, you will notice most of the hard work is done by the underlying Aries/Indy framework however, you as a controller need to intercept at some situations lets say when you need to accept an offered credential or reject/accept an incoming connection request.
-This is done through state change handlers
+After you successfully initialize your Agent, you will notice that most of the hard work is being done by the underlying Aries/Indy framework.
+However, you as a controller will need to intercept in some situations when there is a state change (like when you need to accept an offered credential or reject/accept an incoming connection request).
+This is done through state change handlers.

 #### Creating Event(State) Handlers